Roy's Motel & Café, Amboy, California

 The Center of the City (taken from an L-car)

-many bridges are crossing the Chicago River (taken from an L-car)
+many bridges are crossing the Chicago River (photo taken from an L-Car)That's a nice McDonald's

 a Joliet bridge (what a construction)